 Junior and Senior

-- It is recommended that students considering certain professional graduate programs (medical school, dental school, and pharmacy) take Phys 116 or Phys 121, plus the labs that correspond with the physics and chemistry series.
-Internships or volunteer experience is strongly recommended.
+- It is recommended that students considering certain professional graduate programs (medical school, dental school, and pharmacy) take additional requirements not needed for the major.

 - Complete the Areas of Knowledge requirements and electives.